nulib/aws-developer-environment/README.md

 ### Prerequisites

 - Make sure you have [`aws sso login`](http://docs.rdc.library.northwestern.edu/2._Developer_Guides/Environment_and_Tools/AWS-Authentication/) set up properly on your local system.
+- You will need an [SSH Key Pair](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) with the public key added to your GitHub account.

 ### One-Time Setup